 The benefits of using well-designed BIA software include convenience, soundness of methodology, built-in reference to BCM standards, and good reporting functionality.
 With good BIA software, the needed calculations for crunching the numbers and arriving at a list of the relative importance of different business processes are built in.

-However, there are also pitfalls associated with using a BIA tool.
 The most common of these is that people tend to buy tools that are too big and complicated for their needs.
 What often happens is, people buy an expensive tool thinking it will do the work for them, but they never figure out how to use it and the tool ends up getting set aside and the BIAs never get done.

 For more information on using BIA software, check out, “Using BCM Software: 4 Ways It Can Change Your Life.”